The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 Tread depth check – Worn-out tires can be dangerous, especially in wet or icy conditions.
 Sam’s Club will measure your tread depth to ensure your tires are safe to drive on.

-Battery check – If your car is slow to start, Sam’s Club offers free battery checks to assess whether your battery is in good condition or needs replacement.
+Battery check – If your car is slow to start, Sam’s Club has free battery checks to determine if your battery is in good shape or needs to be replaced.

 PRO TIP: HAVE A WALMART GIFT CARD COLLECTING DUST?